Christine Ladd-Franklin: Stages of color vision

-Ladd-Franklin concluded that color vision evolved in three stages: achromatic vision (black and white), blue-yellow sensitivity and red-green sensitivity.
-Since red-green sensitivity was the last to evolve it explains why many people suffer from red-green color blindness.
-The next one that affects a small population is blue-yellow color blindness.
-Since achromatic vision was the first to evolve it explains why the majority of the population are not affected by black-white color blindness.
+Ladd-Franklin concluded that color vision evolved in three stages: achromatic vision (black and white), blue–yellow sensitivity and red–green sensitivity.
+Since red–green sensitivity was the last to evolve, it explains why many people suffer from red-green color blindness.
+The next one that affects a small population is blue–yellow color blindness.
+Since achromatic vision was the first to evolve, it explains why the majority of the population are not affected by black–white color blindness.

 Mathematics and logic

 Ladd-Franklin was the first woman to have a published paper in the Analyst.
 She was also the first woman to receive a PhD in mathematics and logic.
 The majority of her publications were based on visual processes and logic.
-Her views on logic influenced Charles S. Peirce's logic and she was highly praised by Arthur Prior.
+Her views on logic influenced Charles S. Peirce's logic, and she was highly praised by Arthur Prior.

 Professional involvement

 Ladd-Franklin was among the first women to join the American Psychological Association in December 1893.
 From 1894 to 1925, Ladd-Franklin presented ten papers at APA meetings.
-She was also one of the first female members of the Optical Society of America in 1919.
-During their meetings she presented six papers and two exhibits.
-Ladd-Franklin was included in the Who's Who in America during 1901-1902 and 1914-1915.
+She was also the first woman member of Optica (formerly the Optical Society of America) in 1919, member number 118.
+During their meetings, she presented six papers and two exhibits.
+In 1959, Ladd-Franklin also joined Charlotte Moore Sitterly, Dorothy Nickerson, Gertrude Rand, Louise L Sloan, and Mary E Warga as the five women part of the first Optica Fellow class.

+Ladd-Franklin was included in the Who's Who in America during 1901–1902 and 1914–1915.
 Ladd-Franklin remained a member of both scientific societies until her death.
 She was also a prominent member of the women's rights movement.

 In 1948, Bertrand Russell wrote: "I once received a letter from an eminent logician, Mrs. Christine Ladd-Franklin, saying that she was a solipsist, and was surprised that there were no others.
 Coming from a logician and a solipsist, her surprise surprised me."

+A limerick for Dr Christine Ladd-Franklin, 'The Lonely Solipsist', by William Grey.